Beavers Belong Support Network

 Selena Marmon

-My name is Selena (she/her) and I’m a freshman studying Public Health here at Oregon State!
+My name is Selena (she/her) and I’m a sophomore studying Public Health here at Oregon State!
 I enjoy hiking with friends, traveling, and spending time with my family.
 I’m extremely excited to join this amazing support group and show OSU what we’re all about!

 Meet Our Peer Support Coordinator